 Here comes destiny’s favorite part.
 Sacrifice is something you must make, whether you are a king or a pauper.

 With personal experience, I’d say that money does play a very important role in easing the tortuous way to your dream, but cannot and doesn’t make sure that you make no sacrifice.

 Odds are that funds would usually be a big issue.
 In that case, you, my friend, need to pull up your socks, and tighten your belt for you will need to learn postponing, procrastinating and even striking off some expenses.

 Here’s what, you will always need money to come to a platform that leads you to success.
 Whether it is writing, entrepreneurship, showbiz, or anything under the sun; even pursuing higher education for that matter, needs funds.
 And you will have to arrange those.
 Let me warn you.
 Chances are that the “beg, borrow, steal” philosophy will not be a plausible one.

-You need to save money, work extra hours; take a part time job; prioritise needs and expense; and all those sorts of things to get your finances in place.
+You need to save money, work extra hours; take a part-time job; prioritise needs and expenses; maybe even look into other income streams such as researching the Bitcoin Evolution bei der Höhle der Löwen or similar income-making opportunities to bolster your income, and all those sorts of things to get your finances in a secure place.

 But just in case you have enough finances, you will still need to make time.
 A simple example is, to spend time improving your skills rather than going out with friends.
 So, on thing you must be prepared fo, is sacrificing.